smapiot/piral/docs/questions/general.md

 It's *pie-ral* and *pie-let* (and **not** *pee-ral* and *pee-let*).
 Just think of pies.
 They are delicious!

-Alternatively, you can think of pi like the number PI (π).
+Alternatively, you can think of pi as the number PI (π).

 ---------------------------------------

 ## What's the motivation behind Piral?

-We've build several extensible frontend applications in the past.
-Sometimes these applications have been shipped packaged as an app, sometimes they have been deployed as a webpage only, many times both.
+We've built several extensible frontend applications in the past.
+Sometimes these applications have been shipped packaged as an app, sometimes they have been deployed as a webpage only, and many times both.
 The general mechanism was always the same and we've detected a basic pattern that can be followed successfully to develop modern (grand scale) web apps.

 Piral is also a solution to successfully implement an architecture based on micro frontends.